Grahp/Steno-Glossary/README.md

 **Notes**
 - TODO There is typically a [**stroke**](#stroke) or dedicated [**key**](#key) used to switch between modes.
+- A dedicated key might also denote that just this stroke is in a different mode.

 ## Raw Steno
 Adj.